drageniix/responsive-json-webpack-plugin/README.md

 # Responsive Image JSON Injection Usage

 Here is a full responsive image example that utilizes both resolution switching and art direction!
 If your source file has a "dest", that will be the basis of `[name]`.
-Your `files` images are always copied, even if never explicitly used, to serve as a backup in case a browser doesn't support the picture" element or the like.
+Your `files` images are always copied, even if never explicitly used, to serve as a backup in case a browser doesn't support the `picture` element or `srcset`.

 Keep in mind that most fields can be safely omitted, but are recommended if you are using this with the included React file.